Andrei Skoch

 Andrei Vladimirovich Skoch (Андрей Владимирович Скоч, born 30 January 1966) is a Russian billionaire businessman, part owner of the steelmaker Lebedinsky Mining.
-According to the U.S. Forbes Magazine, Skoch is among the richest Russians and was listed in The World's Billionaires in 2012.
+According to Forbes, Skoch is among the richest Russians and was listed in The World's Billionaires in 2012.
 Skoch is a member of the State Duma of the Russian Federation since 1999.

 Early life

 He was born on 30 January 1966, in the village of Nikolskoye, Moscow region.
 He served in the Soviet Army in 1984.

 He was educated at the Institute of Physical Culture and wrote his dissertation there.
 In 1998, he graduated from the Moscow State University for Humanities named after M. A. Sholokhov (former Moscow State Open Pedagogical University (MSOPU)), Faculty of Psychology.

 Career

 In the late 1980s, he went into business and opened a bakery with Lev Kvetnoi.
 After that, he sold computer components and owned fuel distribution companies.
 He held the post of Deputy General Director at "Kuznetsov and Partners LLC".

 In 1995, he joined the capital and became Deputy General Director of the investment company "Interfin".

 He worked for MontazhSpetsBank before joining fellow billionaire Alisher Usmanov in the metals business.

 Skoch met Usmanov in 1995, while he was working as an oil trader for the bank.
 Together with Lev Kvetnoi, and Skoch, Usmanov's first purchases were the Lebedinsky Mining and a steel production plant in Belgorod.

 In 1999, Skoch became Deputy General at JSC Lebedinsky GOK.

 Usmanov formed the Metalloinvest conglomerate in 2006 after the acquisition of Mikhailovsky GOK.
 The merge included Lebedinsky Mining, and Skoch continues to be a partner in the company.
 Skoch owns 30% of Metalloinvest, though the shares are reportedly held in his father Vladimir's name.

 In 2016, a list of members of parliament whose names appeared in the Panama Papers was published.
 Among them was also Skoch.

 In April 2018, the United States imposed sanctions on him and 23 other Russian nationals.